 Elevation: 5,428 ft

-Kepros Mountain is located in the Danskin Mountains, in the Boise National Forest, just southwest of Arrowrock Reservoir.
-This peak is one of the four peaks of the Grand Slam Peaks, the other three peaks are Mount Heinen, Cervidae Peak, and Shaw Mountain.

-Kepros’ summit is reached via a long, enjoyable ridge walk.
-This is a great out and back hike, with a little over 1,700-feet elevation gain over roughly 10 miles, depending on which bypasses are used.
+Kepros Mountain is located in the Danskin Mountains, just southwest of Arrowrock Reservoir.
+This peak is one of the 4 peaks of the Grand Slam Peaks.
+The other three peaks are Mount Heinen, Cervidae Peak and Shaw Mountain.
+The summit of Kepros Mountain is reached via a long, enjoyable ridge walk.
+This is a great out-and-back hike, with a little over 1,500-feet of elevation gain over roughly 10 miles, depending on which bypasses are used.

-As a bonus, you can ascend Peak 5380 along the way without much detour.
-Like all Grand Slam Peaks, it’s a popular weekend ascent during the spring.
-Kepros can be a long, hot ascent in the summer.
-In fall, the peak and area around it is heavily used by hunters and should be avoided.
-Kepros Mountain is also is doable in winter, with appropriate gear and winter climbing skills.
+As a bonus, you can ascend Peak 5380 along the way without much of a detour.
+Like all Grand Slam Peaks, it’s a popular weekend ascent during the Spring.
+Kepros Mountain can be a long, hot ascent in Summer.
+In Fall, the peak and the area around it is heavily used by hunters and should be avoided.
+Kepros Mountain is also is doable in winter, with appropriate gear and Winter climbing skills.
+USGS Arrowrock Dam

-From I-84 use Exit 64 east of Boise.
+From I-84, use Exit 64 east of Boise.
 From the exit, take the well-paved road north through rolling hill country.
 Keep left at the only paved fork (which has signs for stores in Prairie, Idaho).
-Continue on this road, which soon turns to gravel, to Black Creek Pass, 9 miles from the freeway.
+Continue on this road, which soon turns to gravel, to Black Creek Pass, 10.8 miles from I-84.
 A large parking area is located on the east side of the pass, and the trail starts on the west side.

 Today, starting from Blacks Creek Pass, the hike climbs steeply west on a rutted trail, which is slippery when wet.
 After two steep sections, the trail passes by a small grove of stunted trees.

-Just past these trees you have two options:
+Just past these trees you have 2 options:

 - you can continue to follow the old motorcycle trail steeply up to the ridge top or, if you feel comfortable with your directional skills,

 The first bypass saves you a couple hundred feet of elevation gain.
-The first part does not have a pronounced tread to follow.
+The first part does not have a pronounced path to follow.
 To follow the first bypass, turn right off the main trail just after the stunted trees.
 There may or may not be a cairn visible at this point.
-This bypass is roughly 150 yards long and crosses a side hill to a flat ridge top with a small rock outcrop.
-From this point, drop down to the west and find the trail tread that leads toward the major saddle on the main ridge north of Three Point Mountain.
+This bypass is roughly 150 yards long and crosses a side hill to a flat ridge top with a small rocky outcrop.
+From this point, drop down to the west and find the path that leads toward the major saddle on the main ridge north of Three Point Mountain.

-The third bypass leaves this saddle and runs west (or left) around the west side of the ridge.
+Bypass 3 leaves this saddle and runs west (or left) around the West Side of the ridge.
 This is the longest bypass and it goes in and out of small drainages and crosses two tiny saddles.
-The tread is good, but you will encounter some brushy spots to navigate.
+The tread is good but you will encounter some brushy spots to navigate.

 The third bypass joins the ridge top and the old motorcycle track just east of Peak 5380.
 Soon after starting the climb to the top of Peak 5380, the trail forks.
-The right hand fork is the beginning of the fourth bypass.
-The fourth bypass runs around the east and north sides of Peak 5380.
+The right-hand fork is the beginning of the Bypass 4.
+Bypass 4 runs around the east and north sides of Peak 5380.

 If you want to climb Peak 5380, continue straight up the hill and meet the 4WD road that runs north and eventually leads all the way to the summit of Kepros Mountain.

-If you want to skip Peak 5380, take the fourth bypass, which has a very good tread and is fairly level.
+If you want to skip Peak 5380, take Bypass 4, which has a very good tread and is fairly level.
 This bypass joins the road north of Peak 5380.
 Once you are north of Peak 5380, you are on the home stretch, but you still have a long way to go.

-From the north side of Peak 5380, the road descends over 600 feet to the lowest point (roughly 4,700 feet) between Peak 5380 and Kepros.
+From the north side of Peak 5380, the road descends over 600 vertical feet to the lowest point (at roughly 4,700 feet) between Peak 5380 and Kepros Mountain.
 From the low point, the summit is roughly 1.25 miles away with 800 feet of elevation gain.
 The easiest route is to stay on the road, but there is also a fifth bypass you can use.

-This bypass has a good trail tread and eventually joins up with the road at the base of the last, steep climb.
-Then just follow the road to the summit!
+This bypass has a good tread and eventually joins up with the road at the base of the last, steep climb.
+From there, follow the road to the summit!